-4. Applicants request that the order also apply to any continuously-offered registered closed-end management investment company that has been previously organized or that may be organized in the future for which the Adviser or any entity controlling, controlled by, or under common control with the Adviser, or any successor in interest to any such entity,1 acts as investment adviser and which operates as an interval fund pursuant to rule 23c-3 under the Act or provides periodic liquidity with respect to its shares pursuant to rule 13e-4 under the Securities Exchange Act of 1934 ("Exchange Act") (each, a "Future Fund" and together with the Fund, the "Funds").2 engines and records searches to conduct a thorough search of any associated person or firm with which they are considering doing business.
-See also Securities Exchange Act Release No. 62476 (July 8, 2010), 75 FR 41254 (July 15, 2010) (SR-FINRA- 2010-012).
+4. Applicants request that the order also apply to any continuously-offered registered closed-end management investment company that may be organized in the future for which the Adviser or any entity controlling, controlled by, or under common control with the Adviser, or any successor in interest to any such entity,1 acts as investment adviser and which operates as an interval fund pursuant to rule 23c-3 under the Act or provides periodic liquidity with respect to its shares pursuant to rule 13e-4 under the Securities Exchange Act of 1934 ("Exchange Act") (each, a "Future Fund" and together with the Fund, the "Funds").2

-5. The Fund is currently making a continuous public offering of its common shares.
+5. The Fund is currently making a continuous public offering of its common shares ("Founders' Shares").
 Applicants state that additional offerings by any Fund relying on the order may be on a private placement or public offering basis.
 Shares of the Funds will not be listed on any securities exchange, nor quoted on any quotation medium.
 The Funds do not expect there to be a secondary trading market for their shares.

-6. If the requested relief is granted, the Fund intends to redesignate its common shares as "Class A Shares" and to continuously offer "Class C Shares", and may also offer additional classes of shares in the future.
-Because of the different distribution fees, services and any other class expenses that may be attributable to the Class A Shares and
+6. If the requested relief is granted, the Fund intends to continuously offer at least one additional class of shares ("Institutional Shares") and may also offer additional classes of shares in the future.
+Because of the different distribution fees, services and any other class expenses that may be attributable to a class of a Fund's shares, the net income attributable to, and the dividends payable on, each class of shares may differ from each other.